thereforsunrise/braindump/README.md

 ## Overview

 You open it and it starts a new file for the current day.
 You can go to the next day by pressing ctrl + shift + f or the last one with ctrl + shift + b.
 To go to the present day you can press ctrl + shift + p.
 You can press ctrl + shift + s to save.
+It will also save every 30 seconds by default and/or when you move between days.
 It stores its data on disk at a path you specify (see below for more).
 It stores files like this:

     ➜ jg ~ cd Dropbox/Journal
     ➜ jg Journal tree